Seal finger and mycobacterial infections of man from marine mammals: occurence, infection and treatment

 When dealing with large juveniles and adults it is advisable to immobilise them, either witha net or by using a choker-pole.
 The latter is simple to make and use and is particularlyeffective.

-The poles should be of soft but resilient wood, such as Kahikitea (white pine), about 50mm diameter and 2-2.5m long.
+about 50mm diameter and 2-2.5m long.
 A piece of rope (not less than 12mm diameter)about 85cm long is threaded through two holes 30-35cm apart drilled through one end of thepole.
 A simple knot tied at each end of the rope prevents it from pulling through the holes.

-When using the pole drop the loop around the seal's neck so it lies behind the angle of the jaw.
+jaw.
 Turn the pole so the loop winds up on itself until it is firm, but not over-tight.
-The aim is to control the movement of the head, not throttle the seal.
+The aim

-If the seal is large, two poles can be used from opposite sides to push the head toward the ground.
+ground.
 The animal can then be moved about by pushing the poles forward or by lifting thescutters up so the seal must walk forward on its fore flippers.
 Alternatively, it can be nettedor physically constrained by some other method for movement and manipulation.

+Do not stand in front of the animal.
 Do not stand between a released seal and the sea.
+Do not handle the heads of seals which are unrestrained.

 Do not handle seals without some form of protection such as long topped leathergloves.
+Do not over-tighten choker-poles or obstruct airways.
+Keep handling episodes as brief as possible.

 HOMEENPOISTO (Mould Removal) Date 23.7.2010 1.
 IDENTIFICATION OF THE SUBSTANCE/PREPARATION AND OF THE COMPANY/ UNDERTAKING Identification of the article Commercial Product Name HOMEENPOISTO (Mould Removal) Product code 006 1905 Use of the Substance/Preparation Intended use Painting work.
 Description: A hypochlorite solution for the removal of mould etc. Identification of the